In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 The only niggle I found with this machine is that it’s difficult to get back to the exact same settings.

-The volume and strength dials are like volume knobs without any numbers for reference, which I found a bit of a pain, however not a deal breaker for such a bargain priced machine.
+The volume and strength dials are like volume knobs without any numbers for reference, which I found a little bit of a pain, however not a deal breaker for such a bargain priced machine.

 Check Price - Amazon UK